- • After Effects User Guide

 This is a basic tutorial about After Effects, professional video editing software.
 However, if video editing is new to you, consider Wondershare Filmora.
 The lengthy process and complication can be avoided by using it as an alternative as it is a more user friendly option.

-The method to do so using Filmora is as below
+It is so easy to pan and zoom in Filmora with three steps.
+The method to do so using Filmora is as below.

 1.Planned and Purposeful Zooming